scarpe-team/space_shoes/README.md

 ## History

 [Giovanni Borgh](https://github.com/alawysdelta/) wrote the initial scarpe-wasm code, including tools like wasify, for his Google Summer of Code project.
-Noah Gibbs then adapted it to Scarpe and its dependencies (e.g. Lacci, Scarpe-Components, Calzini).
+Noah Gibbs then adapted it to use Scarpe.

-The top-level structure of SpaceShoes is different from scarpe-wasm.
-But a lot of the actual initial code comes from scarpe-wasm and was co-written by Noah Gibbs and/or Giovanni Borgh.
-The import of scarpe-wasm doesn't attempt to tease all this apart accurately - there are some commits that credit Giovanni as co-author in general, but mostly the code is just copied over.
+Some of the top-level structure of SpaceShoes is different from scarpe-wasm.
+But a lot of the actual initial code comes from scarpe-wasm and was written by Noah Gibbs and/or Giovanni Borgh.

 ## License